‘SPORT- ELECTRIFIED’ - Audi Q4 Sportback e-tron Independent New Review (Ref:1513/12391)

 Within the Q3 and Q5 ranges, the Sportback body shape tends to out-sell the conventional SUV version and we expect the same trend to be replicated here.
 After all, the Q4 Sportback e-tron doesn't cost vastly more than its boxier showroom stablemate, yet makes a significantly more dynamic driveway statement.
 There's no real penalty for the more slippery shape in terms of either boot space or rear cabin head room either.

 In this form, the Q4 is more likely to appeal to premium EV customers who might be looking at more stylised rivals like the Polestar 2, the Ford Mustang Mach-E, the Kia EV6 and the Hyundai IONIQ 5.
 Arguably, this Audi can shade all of these competitors when it comes to cabin ambiance - it has the finish, the luxury and (to some extent) the driving dynamics of an electric crossover from next class up.
-The kind of thing you'd get from larger EV models like the Jaguar I-PACE and the Mercedes EQC.
+The kind of thing you'd get from larger EV models like the Jaguar I-PACE.
 But of course you pay for that.
 With Audi, it was ever thus.

 • Performance